-- 1. The applicant has applied to the FERC for relicensure of the Gage Hydroelectric Project located at river mile 7.2 on the Passumpsic River about 2.2 miles south of the village of St. Johnsbury. - 2.
+- 1. The applicant has applied to FERC for relicensure of the Pierce Mills Hydroelectric Project located at river mile 15.2 on the Passumpsic River in the Town of St. Johnsbury, two miles upstream of the village of St. Johnsbury Center. - 2.
 The Passumpsic River drains 507 square miles of area, including the major portion of Caledonia County and minor portions of Essex, Orleans, and Washington Counties.
 The mainstem of the river begins at the confluence of the West and East branches just north of Lyndonville, and the river flows south to the Connecticut River in Barnet.
 The West Branch headwater is the south slope of Mt.
 Pisgah east of Lake Willoughby.
 The East Branch originates in Brighton, south of Island Pond.
 The topography of the basin is most rugged in the area of the eastern headwaters and less so in the western portion of the basin.
-The length of the mainstem is 22.6 miles with an approximate total fall of 230 feet.
-The average gradient is 13.8 feet per mile from Lyndonville to the river's mouth in the Town of Barnet.
+The length of the mainstem is 22.6

-- 3. Two of the major tributaries of the Passumpsic River, the Moose and Sleepers rivers, enter upstream of the Gage Project.
+- miles with an approximate total fall of 230 feet.
+The average gradient is 13.8 feet per mile from Lyndonville to the river's mouth in the Town of Barnet. - 3.
+Two of the major tributaries of the Passumpsic River, the Moose and Sleepers rivers, enter below the Pierce Mills Project.
 The applicant operates five projects in succession on the mainstem of the Passumpsic River.
-Upstream of the Gage Dam are the Pierce Mills and Arnold Falls projects.
-Downstream of Gage Dam are the Passumpsic and the East Barnet projects, the latter having been recently reactivated.
+Pierce Mills is the most upstream facility of the five.
+Downriver of the project are the Arnold Falls, Gage, Passumpsic, and East Barnet projects.
 The Village of Lyndonville operates two facilities upstream of the applicant's projects; these facilities are located at Vail Dam and Great Falls Dam. - 4.
 Half of the river length, or almost ten miles, is impounded from the head of the Vail Project to the Connecticut River.
-Of the 230 foot drop in the river from Vail to the Connecticut River, 81% is harnessed for electrical generation. - 5.
-The headwaters of the Passumpsic comprise pristine streams that flow through wilderness areas that are predominantly woodlands and wetlands with only sparse settlements.
+Of the 230-foot drop in the river from Vail to the Connecticut River, 81% is harnessed for electrical generation. - 5.
+The headwaters of the Passumpsic comprise pristine streams that flow through wildland areas that are predominantly woodlands and wetlands with only sparse settlements.
 The village centers of Lyndonville and St. Johnsbury are located in the central part of the basin, along the mainstem, and are the commercial and industrial centers for village residents and the surrounding rural population.
 The lower portion of the basin is again rural with small villages such as Passumpsic and East Barnet along the main stem. - 6.
-The site was first developed for hydroelectric generation in 1921.
-Six years later the facilities were destroyed during the 1927 flood and were rebuilt and returned to service in 1929.
+Prior to the November 3-4, 1927 flood, a hydroelectric plant, which had a 150 KV turbine/generator unit, was operated by Twin State Gas and Electric Company at the project site.
+After the 1927 flood, the present hydroelectric plant was constructed.